FullHuman/purgecss-docs/configuration.md

 * **whitelist**

-You can whitelist selectors to stop Purgecss from removing them from your CSS.
+You can whitelist selectors to stop PurgeCSS from removing them from your CSS.
 This can be accomplished with the options `whitelist` and `whitelistPatterns`.

 ```javascript
 const purgecss = new Purgecss({